Week Four: Entertaining

 Brunch: the under-appreciated get-together meal.

-I never ever regret going to Great Sage for brunch.
-Although I’m sometimes disappointed by their main dinner dishes, which can sometimes lack creativity, their brunch selection is consistently solid.
+I never ever regret going to Clarksville-based Great Sage for brunch.
+Although I’m occasionally disappointed by their main dinner dishes, which can sometimes lack creativity, their brunch selection is consistently solid.
 They always have a perfect mix of savory and sweet options, so all your dining companions should be able to find something that appeals.
 Plus, they have boozy breakfast drinks — including a massive vegan Bloody Mary!
 I’ve enjoyed quite a few Great Sage brunches in my day, such as the crabcake sandwich, their amazing pierogi quesadillas, and their yummy breakfast sandwich (featuring a tofu egg, sausage, and cheese).
 You’d also do well to get one of their signature cinnamon buns to go — they are massive and delicious.

 I’ve sung the praises of this Frederick-based establishment a fair few times over the past few months, and for good reason.
 Not only are their doughnuts top-notch, but they have a fabulous and creative selection of all-day brunch eats!
 Think PBR-infused Belgian waffles, big ol’ plates of huevos rancheros, and decadent apple pie stuffed French toast.
 Their coffee is also exceptional; it’s from a local woman-owned, fair-trade roaster and is just really, really tasty.
 Get here early to make sure there are doughnuts available, and stake your spot early — tables fill up fast!